Yuji3000/tea_time/README.md

 1. Clone the respository
 2. cd into the root directory
 3. Install gem packages: `bundle install`
-4. Setup the database: `rails db:{drop,create,migrate}`
+4. Setup the database: `rails db:{drop,create,migrate,seed}`
-6. Run `rails c` and then  and.
-You should have 3 and 30 respectively
-7. You may run the RSpec test suite locally with `bundle exec rspec`
+5. You may run the RSpec test suite locally with `bundle exec rspec`
-8. Run `rails s` to use the localhost:3001 server
+6. Run `rails s` to use the localhost:3001 server

 <br>